mohdfaizan5/100xDevs-cohort2.0-notes/Week-2/L1-Express_Nodejs.md

 1. What is ECMAScript?
 2. What is Javascript?
 3. What is Node.js?
-4. Whai is Bun?
+4. What is Bun?

 ### 1 .
 ECMA Script
 * ECMA script is a scripting language specification on which javascript is based.
-* Ecma international is in charge of standarizing ECMAScipt.
+* Ecma international is in charge of standardizing ECMAScript.
-* It bascially says that whoever needs to write a compiler for javascript they need to follow the ECMA script standard
+* It basically says that whoever needs to write a compiler for javascript they need to follow the ECMA script standard
 * It serves as a guideline or rules for scripting language design.
-* Our browers also keep on updating on new js standards that ECMA script introduce every year.
+* Our browsers also keep on updating on new js standards that the ECMA script introduce every year.

 > [Website link](https://tc39.es/ecma262/#sec-numbers-and-dates) - It gives the specification on javascript

 ### 2 .
 Java Script
 * Java script is a scripting language that conforms to the ECMAScript specification.
-* Java script also define some additional features that is not supported by ECMA , like Document Object Model(DOM) manuplication, which is crucial for web developement but it is not included in the ECMA standards.
+* Java script also define some additional features that is not supported by ECMA , like Document Object Model(DOM) manuplication, which is crucial for web development but it is not included in the ECMA standards.
 * Example : setTimeout , fs.readFile.